How Solar Panels and Energy Efficient Appliances Can Achieve Synergy

-Here are the top six exterior home improvements to spruce up your home and your backyard:
+Here are the top seven exterior home improvements to spruce up your home and your backyard:

 credits HouseBeautiful.com